DaveEveritt/bill-everitt-memoirs/readme.md

 Born: William Arthur Everitt, Leicester 1925, died: Oadby 2008

 These memoirs are the first part of my father’s life story, which I encouraged him to write down.
 They run up to 1938.
-He said many time that he didn’t likke talking about the war, or what he did.
+He didn’t like talking about the war or what he did then.
 However, we now know that part of his work was to inspect crashed aircraft to determine the cause.

-They are from files found on his computer after his death, and were in an old format from which the text had to be extracted and repaired.
-Some of the text appears to have been scanned from printed (perhaps originally typewritten?) copies by OCR (Optical Character Recognition) which had misread a word or two, while other partially-duplicated text appeared to be corrections, so it was necessary to work out the meaning in places and make edits for readability.
+The text is from files found on his computer after his death, in an old format from which the text had to be extracted and repaired.
+Some of the text appears to have been scanned from printed (perhaps originally typewritten?) pages by OCR (Optical Character Recognition) which sometimes misreads words, while other partially-duplicated text appeared to be corrections, so it was necessary to work out the meaning in places and make edits for readability.

-The very first file was titled “Chapter 1” and although subsequent chapters are not labelled, there are four main headings:
+The very first file was titled “Chapter 1” and, although subsequent chapters are not labelled, there are four main headings:

 - Very Early Years
 - Life at the Portwey